UT Health Austin ophthalmologist shares insights into the importance of protecting your eyes during a solar eclipse

 UT Health Austin dietitian Krystal Zuniga, PhD, RD, LD, shares tips for setting and achieving healthier eating goals and reminds us that no goal is too small.

-UT Health Austin geriatric psychiatrist Gayle Ayers, DO, shares tips on navigating visitation with residents in long-term care facilities during COVID-19.
+A UT Health Austin geriatric psychiatrist shares tips on navigating visitation with residents in long-term care facilities during COVID-19.